In this guide, we list the pros and cons of solar energy.

 Cons Of Solar Energy

-- Low Power Output – compared to nuclear, oil, and gas, solar has a much lower power output per unit.
-Solar is unable right now to provide sufficient energy to power something like a large manufacturing plant with lots of big machinery
+- Low Energy Density & Power Output – compared to nuclear, oil, and gas, solar has a much lower power output per unit.
+Solar is unable right now to provide sufficient energy to power something like a large manufacturing plant with lots of big machinery as one example

-- Can Be Expensive – compared to other alternative energies, the price per kilowatt can be expensive, and upfront costs can be expensive (household panels can be $1000’s of dollars).
-But, costs are gradually dropping.
+- Can Be Expensive & Can Lead To Higher Electricity Prices – compared to other alternative energies, the price per kilowatt can be expensive, and high electricity prices in some countries has been linked to renewables and associated taxes.
+Also, upfront costs can be expensive (household panels can be $1000’s of dollars).
+But, costs are gradually dropping in some places

 - Return On Investment Can Take Time – residentially, if you purchase a solar panel set up, it can take years to recoup your cost investment compared to using a utility company for use of their grid-supplied energy.

-- Needs A lot Of Space – solar panels that catch solar energy need a lot of space and land to be laid out compared to other forms of energy.
+- Needs A lot Of Space, & Has A Lower Power To Space Ration – solar panel farms need a lot of space and land to be laid out compared to other forms of energy.
 The mean power density for solar is about 170 W/m2, much more than other renewable energy sources, but nowhere near the amounts of energy sources such as nuclear.
 It struggles to compete against alternative energy sources based on its low power density (space to power output ratio).
 As technology gets better, smaller panels may produce more power per square metre.

-- Depends On The Sun & Can Be Intermittent – relies on exposure to and the intensity of the sun.
-If the sun is not out like at night time or on overcast days or in colder climates, you’re limited in the energy you can catch.
+- Depends On The Sun & Can Be A Variable/Intermittent Power Source – relies on exposure to and the intensity of the sun.
+If the sun is not out like at night time or on overcast days or in colder climates, you’re limited in the energy you can use.
 This wouldn’t be as much of an issue if there was a cheaper way to store excess solar energy.
-Intermittent energy isn’t a problem for nuclear or fossil fuels.
+Intermittent energy isn’t a problem for energy sources like nuclear or fossil fuels.

-- Solar Panel Cells Require Rarer Materials – Cadmium telluride and copper indium gallium selenide are examples that are not as easily found on earth as coal and fossil fuels.
+- Solar Panel Cells Require Rare Materials – Cadmium telluride and copper indium gallium selenide are examples that are not as easily found on earth as coal and fossil fuels.

 – renewableresourcescoalition.org, bettermeetsreality.com, dailymaverick.co.za